-Seduced by Art – Photography Past and Present
+Seduced by Art: Photography Past and Present at the National Gallery

 Seduced by Art: Photography Past and Present marks The National Gallery’s first major photographic exhibition.
 Held in the lower floor of the Sainsbury Wing, the exhibition runs from 31st October until the 20th January.
 A three-tiered show consisting of six rooms and a cinema, the exhibition takes a stance on the history and relationship between the mediums of photography and painting.